tm-a-t/telegram-bot-handbook/pages/book/messages/buttons.md

 A callback button is simply a button that sends [an update](../dev/updates) to the bot when pressed.
 The bot can handle it in any way.

-When a user clicks a callback button, the bot can show a notification or an alert (see the video below.)
+When a user clicks a callback button, the bot can show a notification or an alert (see the video below).
-Generally, the bot should edit a message or react in any other way to provide some visual feedback to the user.
+To provide visual feedback to the user, the bot should typically edit the message or react in some other visible way.
-Until it does, the button will show "loading" animation.
+Until the bot reacts, the button will display a "loading" animation.

-When receiving the updates, the program can identify the pressed button by a special parameter which is specified when creating the button.
+When receiving updates, the program can identify which button was pressed using a special parameter that is specified when creating the button.

 <video controls loop muted preload="auto">